Configuring the application

 filename_manual_sector_classification

 filename_manual_sector_classification is the filename of the CSV that contains the manual sector classification data.
+The file specified by filename_manual_sector_classification must exist in the directory specified by the dir_input parameter.
 It must be a single string/character value, and it must refer to a valid, accessible, local file.
 As an example:

 filename_manual_sector_classification: "manual_sector_classification.csv"